VaishnaviMantri09/Dynamic-Image-Scraper-with-Selenium/README.md

 ├── image_002.png
 └── ...

-### ⚠️ Notes:
+### ⚠️ Notes

-Some websites may use anti-bot measures that block headless browsers.
+- Some websites may use anti-bot measures that block headless browsers.
+If the script fails to load content, try using a non-headless browser for debugging.

-This script is designed for public webpages — do not use it to scrape content from websites without permission.
+- This script is designed for public webpages — **do not use it to scrape content from websites without permission**.

-The script will:
+### 🧭 What the Script Does

-Open the webpage using a headless Chrome browser.
+- Opens the webpage using a **headless Chrome browser**.

-Scroll to load all images dynamically.
+- Scrolls the page to **load all images dynamically**, including lazy-loaded content.

-Extract and download all unique image URLs into a folder called downloaded_images.
+- Extracts and downloads all unique image URLs (including background images) into a folder called `downloaded_images/`.